-On 18 June 2019, the Arab Human Rights Centre in Golan Heights (Al-Marsad), was notified that Energix Renewable Energies (Energix) filed a suit alleging the organization had violated Israel's defamation law and the anti-boycott law.
-The lawsuit came after Al-Marsad published a final report on its investigation about Energix's planned development of a wind project on land controlled by native Syrians and argued the project violated the Indigenous Syrian populations' right to self-determination and to exercise sovereignty over its natural resources.
+On 18 June 2019, the Arab Human Rights Centre in Golan Heights ("Al-Marsad"), was notified that Energix Renewable Energies ("Energix") filed a suit alleging that the organization had violated Israel's defamation law and the anti-boycott law.
+The lawsuit came after Al-Marsad published a final report on its investigation about Energix's development of an energy project that would occupy agricultural land of the occupied Golan that is still controlled by native Syrians.
+Al-Marsad argues that there is no violation of the defamation law or the anti-boycott law and requests the dismissal of the complaint since the lawsuit aims to stop their human rights work.
 On 1 October 2019, Al-Marsad submitted its response denying the violation of the Anti-Defamation Act of 1965 and the Anti-Boycott Act of 2011.
-The response requested the dismissal of the lawsuit.
-In February 2020, an initial hearing took place before the Nazareth Magistrate's Court and Al-Marsad rejected a possible settlement with the company.
-Subsequent hearings have been postponed due to COVID-19 restrictions and the case is still pending.
-We invited Energix Renewable Energies to respond; it did not.
-We will publish a response if received in the future.
+The response requests the dismissal of the lawsuit.
+In February 2020, an initial hearing took place before the Nazareth Magistrate's Court.
+Al-Marsad rejected a possible settlement with the company.
+Subsequent hearings were postponed due to Covid-19 restrictions and due to Israeli holidays.
+Deliberations in the case are still in early stages.14